-Legal PA job descriptions often call for candidates whose skillset includes:• Communication, interpersonal and relationship building skills
+A Legal PA job description will often call for candidates whose skillset includes:• Communication, interpersonal and relationship building skills.

-• Technology and IT skills, including the Microsoft Office package
+• Technology and IT skills, including experience using the Microsoft Office package.

-According to data gleaned in our 2018 Audience Insight Report, Legal PAs in the UK took home £32,619 on average last year.
-This number varies dependent on location, practice area, employer and experience level, with the most senior Legal PAs reporting salaries of up to £50,000 per year.
-Legal PAs are also subject to a range of benefits, with last year’s salary survey respondents listing gym contributions, private healthcare and flexible working among the perks they received.
+According to our upcoming 2021 Audience Insight Report, Legal PAs in the UK earn an average salary of £35,769 per year – up 10% from £32,619 in 2019.
+This salary varies depending on location, practice area, employer, and experience level, with the most senior Legal PAs reporting salaries of up to £50,000 per year.
+Legal PAs are also likely to be offered a range of benefits such as private healthcare, pensions, and gym contributions.

-Legal PA jobs provide excellent career opportunities for those looking to progress.
-For those interested in the legal side of things, a Legal PA role can be the first step towards qualifying as a Legal Executive or Solicitor, while those firmly set on an Assistant career can go on to support increasingly senior individuals or perhaps become an EA.
+Legal PA jobs provide excellent opportunities for those looking to progress a career in law or as an Assistant.
+For those interested in the legal side of things, a Legal PA role can be the first step towards qualifying as a Legal Executive or Solicitor, while those firmly set on an Assistant career can go on to support increasingly senior individuals or become an EA.

-Would you like to take part in an interview about your experience as a Legal PA?
+Would you like to take part in an interview for our blog about your experience as a Legal PA?
 If so, we would love to hear from you.
 Get in touch on email@example.com to find out more.